 Culinary Skills Certificate Level 2

-If you want a career within hospitality and catering industry, and would like to train in preparing and cooking food, then this is the course for you.
+This full time, three day week course is for you if you want a career within the hospitality and catering industry, and would like to train in preparing and cooking or service of food.

 You will develop practical skills and knowledge, as you master skills and techniques surrounding hospitality and catering such as baking, roasting, grilling, frying and many others.
 You will also gain key employability skills and essential knowledge relating to important topics in the industry, including health and safety and customer care.
-There will be an emphasis on work experience throughout the year.
+There will be a requirement to complete organised work experience at some point in the academic year.

 - You must have completed an appropriate vocational qualification at Level 1